 Who We Are

-to serve christ in all creation
+Serving Christ in all creation

 Episcopalians have a legacy of inclusion, aspiring to share and to exemplify God’s love for every human being.
 We pride ourselves in valuing and affirming all of God's creatures.
 We are proud to have male and female clergy; to offer a safe space for lesbian, gay, bisexual, transgender, and queer (LGBTQIA+) people to practice their faith; and to offer ministries and fellowship for members young or old, married or single, conservative or liberal, and from all socioeconomic backgrounds.